leafsigh/Reinforcement-Learning/README.md

 # Study Notes and Codes

-Now working on Chapter5 Monte Carlo Method of *Reinforcement Learning: An Introduction*
+Now working on Chapter6 Temporal-Difference Method of *Reinforcement Learning: An Introduction*

 <a download="Reinforcement Learning Notes.md" href='https://github.com/leafsigh/Reinforcement_Learning/blob/master/Reinforcement-Learning-Notes.ipynb'>Study Notes</a>
 - Images and colored texts cannot show correctly on Github.
 Please copy the above link into [nbviewer](https://nbviewer.jupyter.org) to get a correct view.